10 Stocks to Buy as They Ride a Coronavirus Tailwind

 [Editor’s note: “10 Stocks to Buy as They Ride a Coronavirus Tailwind” is regularly updated to include the most relevant information available.]

-Since the beginning of the year, we’ve seen radical changes in our society.
-Just three month ago, we never heard phrases like “social distancing” or “flattening the infection curve.”
-Now, they’ve become part of our everyday lexicon.
+Cynically, though, this volatility gives the green light for coronavirus stocks to buy.
+Market bulls will argue that the economic damage done was caused by a pandemic, not a negative fundamental catalyst.
+Therefore, once the virus fades, the economy will once again rise.
+But the latest vaccine news suggests that we have a long way to go to address the health component of this crisis.

-As well, certain household products which we’ve never given a second thought to are now considered the modern-day gold coin.
-Of course, some analysts may assume that once the pandemic dies down, demand for coronavirus stocks may die with it.
-However, that might not be the case.
+Then, you must account for the crippled labor market.
+In April, 20.5 million workers lost their jobs.
+Over a two-month period, more than 36 million people filed for unemployment benefits.
+Clearly, interest toward stable stocks to buy is still strong.

-Consider that the Great Depression forever changed American life and the generations affected by it.
-For better or for worse, the hoarding of essentials may become permanently etched into our memory.
+Also, consider that the Great Depression forever changed American life and the generations affected by it.
+For better or for worse, certain behaviors, such as the hoarding of essentials may become permanently etched into our memory.
 Though many states are reopening from mandatory shutdowns, this painful period of sacrifice will not be forgotten.

 Here are the ten coronavirus stocks to buy for our new normal.